-While we all work to prefect our respective disciplines, performing is ultimately not about how the dancers dance or the musicians play, but about how we communicate together.
+While we all work to perfect our respective disciplines, performing is ultimately not about how the dancers dance or the musicians play, but about how we communicate together.

 My vision for my company is for it to be like a jazz band, where the collective energy and creativity fuels the work and all members have opportunity for individual expression.